priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 ```
  1) onInit : 'PASS_YOUR_FUNCTION_NAME_HERE'                               // Type - FUNCTION (optional)
-  Callback function which triggered on plugin initialized.
+  Callback function which gets triggered on plugin initialized.
 You can write your own logic inside this function to execute on plugin initialization.
 Example given in Step 5
  2) contactDisplayName: 'PASS_YOUR_FUNCTION_NAME_HERE'                    // Type - FUNCTION (optional)
   Function should return USER_DISPLAY_NAME by taking USERID as input parameter.
 Example given in Step 6
  3) contactDisplayImage: 'PASS_YOUR_FUNCTION_NAME_HERE'                   //Type - FUNCTION (optional)